'Titanic' is hitting South Florida theaters again for one week only

-This is giving us the feels: ‘Titanic’ is hitting South Florida theaters again for one week
+This is giving us the feels: ‘Titanic’ is hitting SoFla theaters again for one week only

-Sorry to break it to you, but the ship still sinks, and Jack Dawson still drowns.
+Spoiler alert: The ship still sinks, and Jack Dawson still never makes it onto the door.

 Never let go.
 For a limited time only relive the magic of #Titanic in stunning @Dolby Vison HDR exclusively at @AMCTheatres starting 12/1.